njadid/asynch_py/docs/builtin_models.rst

 .. code-block:: c

-  GlobalVars->dense_indices[0] = 0;   //Discharge
+  globals->dense_indices[0] = 0;   //Discharge
-  GlobalVars->dense_indices[1] = 6;   //Subsurface
+  globals->dense_indices[1] = 6;   //Subsurface

-In the routine *InitRoutines*, a special case is considered for links with a reservoir forcing.
+In the routine :code:`InitRoutines`, a special case is considered for links with a reservoir forcing.
 With no reservoir, the Runge-Kutta solver is unchanged from the constant runoff model.
 The other routines are set by

 .. code-block:: c